 ACT and SAT

-- The first SAT for 2018-2019 will be on Saturday, Aug.
-25. Regular registration deadline has passed.
-Late registration deadline is Wednesday, Aug.
-15 for registrations made online or by phone.
+- The next SAT will occur on October 6.
+Late registration deadlines are for mailed registrations and Wednesday, Sept.
+26 for registrations made online or by phone.

 “Practice, Practice, Practice!”
 Preparing for the ACT & SAT

-- The following ACT and SAT prep books are available in our media center: Amsco’s Preparing for the ACT Mathematics and Science Reasoning and Preparing for the New SAT Mathematics
+- The following ACT and SAT prep books are available in our media center: Amsco’s and

 - Click here for a publication from ACT.
 It contains full-length practice tests, including a writing test; information about the optional writing test; strategies to prepare for the tests; and what to expect on test day.

 - Click here for sample questions from the CollegeBoard to help prepare for the SAT.

 - Kaplan offers various ACT prep online courses through their ACT Kaplan Online Prep Live.